Skip to Main Content

 What is the time-off request procedure?

+The time-off request procedure is the process by which your employees request to use their accrued or awarded paid time off.
 A clear procedure with step-by-step instructions should be created and documented so employees understand exactly how to request time off, how time off is approved and by whom, the appeals process for a denied request, where their time is tracked and how to plan for future leave based on accrual rates.

-When is unused PTO paid out?
+When should unused PTO be paid out?

 How does PTO interact with other leave types?